waffbboy/waffbboy/README.md

 - 👋 Hi, I’m @waffbboy
-- 👀 Fascinated about Javascript and open to machine learning 💻.
+- 👀 Fascinated about machine learning and Artificial Intelligence.
-- 📫 How to reach me waffboyJ@gmail.com
+- 📫 You can reach me via mail: waffboyJ@gmail.com
+- You alo reach me via linkedln: www.linkedin.com/in/ogheneochuko-akporehe-7a9451249

 <!---
 waffbboy/waffbboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.